danmil5/DMProject2/README.md

 PSI 3 Requirements:

-Make a class in a separate file with private fields, public getters and setters, a constructor with and without parameters
+Make a class in a separate file with private fields, public getters and:
+setters, a constructor with and without parameters
 Done, EX: "Pokemon" class

-Overload a method
+Overload a method:

-Describe inheritance and its benefits
+Describe inheritance and its benefits:
+Inheritance is the concept by which a subclass can inherit the fields and
+methods from another class.
+This is very beneficial when multiple subclasses
+inherit from the same superclass, which saves a lot of time and makes the
+code easier to follow.

-Develop code that makes use of polymorphism
+Develop code that makes use of polymorphism:
+Done, EX: A "Pikachu" subclass which inherits from the "Pokemon" class can
+be contained in an array designed to hold only "Pokemon"-type objects, and
+overrides the "getSpecies" method to state "Mouse Pokemon" instead of
+"Pikachu" when it is does not have a nickname.

 Use super and this to access objects and constructors
+Done, EX: Pikachu object using Pokemon-class constructor to establish fields:

-Declare, instantiate, initialize and use a one-dimensional array
+Declare, instantiate, initialize and use a one-dimensional array:
+Done

-Manually find the smallest value in an array
+Manually find the smallest value in an array:

-Get a sum of the values in an array using an accumulator.
+Get a sum of the values in an array using an accumulator:
+Done

-Search an array and identify the index where a value was found.
+Search an array and identify the index where a value was found:
+Done, toward the end of the program a for loop searches the array of all
+Pokemon and identifies the locations in the array at which an Oddish was
+found using an "index plus one" value.

-Create and use the enhanced for loop
+Create and use the enhanced for loop:
+Done at the end of the program

-Declare, instantiate, initialize and use multi-dimensional arrays
+Declare, instantiate, initialize and use multi-dimensional arrays:

-Declare and use an ArrayList of a given type
+Declare and use an ArrayList of a given type:

-Search a two-dimensional array and identify the coordinates where a value was found
+Search a two-dimensional array and identify the coordinates
+where a value was found:

-Effectively utilize exception handling for user input of an int
+Effectively utilize exception handling for user input of an int:
+Done at beginning of program (Somewhere around line 136)